Roeya/elm-tutorials/README.md

 10. Install Live Server by Ritwick Dey

-11. goto src dir and create your test file
+11. Clone the elm-tutorials project using git clone https://github.com/Roeya/elm-tutorilas

+12. open VSC in the elm-tutrials/test directory by typing code . in the terminal (Linux) or at the command (Windows) after changing to this directory.

 # The test project

+The test project structure

+   test + index.html
+        + elm.json
+        |
+        +- src + Test.elm

-The index.html is a HTML skeleton with JavaScript to embed the elm program output.
+The index.html is a HTML skeletoekmn with JavaScript to embed the elm program output.
-The Test.elm file contains the program that creates HTML output that will be embedded inside the HTML.
+The src/Test.elm file contains the program that creates HTML output that will be embedded inside the HTML.
+The elm.json is the program depndecies file. you create the file by running elm init

 Compile the Test.elm using:

 elm make src/Test.elm --output elm.js